Skip to content

 Tech & Integration

 Legacy VIP Connect XML standard.
-Newer iGaming SDK wraps it with cashier UI components.
+The newer iGaming SDK wraps it with cashier UI components.
 No public REST API, no SDKs on npm or pypi, no GitHub presence, partner-portal documentation only

 User Trust

 No Trustpilot profile.
-BBB A+ rating on Pavilion Payments Las Vegas.
+BBB D rating on Pavilion Payments Las Vegas (not BBB accredited, 13 complaints filed, 1 unanswered).
 Glassdoor 3.4/5 from 13 reviews, 60% recommend, Great Place to Work certified at 87%.
 Consumer-facing complaints concentrate on denied withdrawals and ACH return fees

 Score Explanation

 iGaming Fit hits the ceiling because Pavilion is the only payment company in our database built end-to-end for US gaming with both online and land-based coverage.
 Every major US online gambling brand uses VIP Preferred, plus 350+ land-based casinos run Pavilion kiosks, cash advance and Tap2Play.
-SoftSwiss, EveryMatrix and Bragg do not have native connectors because those platforms do not operate at scale in regulated US states — Pavilion integration happens through US-native gaming platform stacks.
+SoftSwiss, EveryMatrix and Bragg do not have native connectors because those platforms do not operate at scale in regulated US states, so Pavilion integration happens through US-native gaming platform stacks.
 Geographic Coverage scores at the floor: one country, one currency, no international roadmap.
-This is intentional — Pavilion competes on US regulatory depth, not breadth.
-Security is strong: PCI DSS, NACHA Third-Party Sender, MSB registration, FCRA Consumer Reporting Agency designation, state gaming vendor approvals in every regulated state, BBB A+ on the Las Vegas entity, plus the CasinoSoft acquisition added native Title 31/AML/CTR/SAR automation.
-Fees score reflects the lack of public pricing — enterprise-only sales motion, custom contracts, no published rate card.
+This is intentional, since Pavilion competes on US regulatory depth rather than breadth.
+Security is strong: PCI DSS, NACHA Third-Party Sender, MSB registration, FCRA Consumer Reporting Agency designation, state gaming vendor approvals in every regulated state, plus the CasinoSoft acquisition that added native Title 31/AML/CTR/SAR automation.
+The BBB Las Vegas profile has slipped to a D rating (not accredited, 13 complaints) since the carve-out, while the Niles, IL Check Services LLC entity still carries B. Fees score reflects the lack of public pricing, since this is an enterprise-only sales motion with custom contracts and no published rate card.
 Tech & Integration is the weakest dimension.
-VIP Connect is a 1990s-vintage XML protocol with no public REST API, no SDKs on package managers, no GitHub organization, no self-serve sandbox.
-The iGaming SDK wraps VIP Connect with prebuilt cashier components and adds SameDay ACH/RTP/FedNow but it is still a partner-portal product, not an open developer experience.
+VIP Connect is a 1990s-vintage XML protocol with no public REST API, no SDKs on package managers, no GitHub organization and no self-serve sandbox.
+The iGaming SDK wraps VIP Connect with prebuilt cashier components and adds SameDay ACH/RTP/FedNow, but it is still a partner-portal product rather than an open developer experience.
 Trustly, Nuvei and Adyen all run modern developer portals; Pavilion runs sales calls.
-User Trust uses Glassdoor since there is no Trustpilot — 3.4/5 from a small sample, 60% recommend, and Great Place to Work certification suggests reasonable employer reputation.
+User Trust uses Glassdoor since there is no Trustpilot: 3.4/5 from a small sample, 60% recommend, and Great Place to Work certification suggests a reasonable employer reputation.
 BBB complaint volume on Check Services LLC is real but reflects the structural friction of regulated US gambling rather than B2B service problems.

 Who Is Pavilion Payments Best For?